fluxcd/flux/site/fluxctl.md

 | git-email      | committer email            | `support@weave.works`
 | git-set-author | override the commit author | false

-Actions triggered by a user through the Weave Cloud UI or the CLI `fluxctl` tool, can have the commit author information customized.
+Actions triggered by a user through the CLI `fluxctl` tool, can have the commit author information customized.
 This is handy for providing extra context in the notifications and history.
 Whether the customization is possible, depends on the Flux daemon (fluxd) `git-set-author` flag.
 If set, the commit author will be customized in the following way: